-- 70. There are firms or platforms that operate as inter-dealer brokers in the gilt market, whose counterparty list is, by their own volition, limited to the GEMM community only.
+70. There are firms or platforms that operate as inter-dealer brokers in the gilt market, whose counterparty list is, by their own volition, limited to the GEMM community only.
 For reporting purposes, these are treated as IDBs by the DMO.
-These firms are registered as, and operate as, Multilateral or Organised Trading Facilities (MTFs/OTFs) under the rules and auspices of an EEA-regulator.
+These firms, unless otherwise agreed by the DMO in its sole discretion, are registered as, and operate as, Multilateral or Organised Trading Facilities (MTFs/OTFs) under the rules and auspices of a UK regulator and/or any relevant local equivalent(s) in other jurisdictions, as determined by the DMO in its sole discretion.
 GEMMs have no obligation to quote prices to such firms, although they may choose to do so.
-The DMO does have some direct interaction with such firms as set out below. - 71.
-Upon application from an IDB, the DMO may choose to 'acknowledge' them and list them on its website.
+The DMO does have some direct interaction with such firms as set out below.

+71. Upon application from an IDB, the DMO may choose to 'acknowledge' them and list them on its website.
 For the DMO to acknowledge such an applicant, the firm must demonstrate its ability to deliver suitable services and a long-term commitment to the gilt market.
-The DMO, however, has no role in the compliance monitoring of the activities of any IDB in the gilt market these remain the responsibility of the firm itself and its regulator. - 72.
-Immediately prior to market-sensitive announcements by the DMO, the DMO's dealers will inform IDBs that they are ready for publication and request that they turn all current live prices on their screens 'subject to confirmation.'
+The DMO, however, has no role in the compliance monitoring of the activities of any IDB in the gilt market - these remain the responsibility of the firm itself and its regulator.

+72. Immediately prior to market-sensitive announcements by the DMO, the DMO's dealers will inform IDBs that they are ready for publication and request that they turn all current live prices on their screens 'subject to confirmation'.
 This is standard practice, and no indication of the content of the release is given to IDBs.